© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Ilbury Camp hillfort is a scheduled monument protected by Historic England under reference 1015167.
 View the official record →

-Ilbury Camp is an Iron Age hillfort located in Oxfordshire, England.
+Ilbury Camp is a prehistoric hillfort located in Oxfordshire, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015167.

 Ilbury Camp hillfort is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1015167.